WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-A-very-proud-start-to-the-new-year.md

 ### Caterina Gratton

 Caterina is another alumna of the Helen Wills Neuroscience graduate program at UC Berkeley.
 She's at the University of Washington as a postdoc right now - and a member of the [Midnight Scan Club](https://www.pri.org/stories/2017-08-20/midnight-scan-club-sheds-new-light-human-brain) - but will be starting her own lab at Northwestern University in Fall 2018.
-As with all the other rising stars, she's going to be continue to be spectacular.
+As with all the other rising stars, she's going to continue to be spectacular...while raising beautiful twin girls with her husband [Terence Crofts](http://www.wrhr.wustl.edu/en/T32/Terence-Crofts). :dancers::two_women_holding_hands::raised_hands:

 You can find out more about Caterina at [sites.google.com/site/caterinagratton/home](https://sites.google.com/site/caterinagratton/home) and follow her on twitter [@GrattonCaterina](https://twitter.com/GrattonCaterina).